septentrio-gnss/mosaicHAT_Arduino_receiver/README.md

 - Now a popup message will ask if you would like to save the **current configuration as a boot configuration**.
 Choose Save.

 ## Check the project on Instructables

+All steps of making the project are available on instructables!
+Check: